-The Oberlin College Writing and Speaking Associates Program offers a dynamic space for students to think critically, be creative, and collaborate with their peers.
+The Oberlin College Writing Associates Program offers a dynamic space for students to think critically, be creative, and collaborate with their peers.

-The Writing Center provides free drop-in writing consultation for students working on academic assignments for any class and on any topic.
-The center is staffed by student writing associates and welcomes all writers to a private one-on-one writing session throughout the semester.
+The Writing Center provides free drop-in writing consultation and appointments for students working on academic assignments for any class and on any topic.
+The center is staffed by student Writing Associates and welcomes all writers to one-on-one writing sessions throughout the semester.

 The Writing Center will remain open through the last day of reading period.
 The Writing Center is closed during fall break, spring break, Thanksgiving break, exam periods, winter term, and summer.

 The application to become a Writing Associate for the Fall '23 semester is closed.
 We will post the application for Spring '24 semester very soon, so stay tuned!

 The Speaking Center was launched in 2016 with the goal of supporting students in their speaking endeavors and instilling a sense of confidence in their ability to communicate.
 We want students to become more conscious and conscientious speakers.
 We seek to accomplish this through sparking a critical dialogue on campus that further develops student understanding of audience, purpose, and context, as it applies to both the academic and professional conversation.

 To that end, we offer one-on-one Speaking Center sessions, where students are able to work with a trained peer speaking associate on all parts of the presentation process.

 In addition, we offer a range of workshops throughout the year on speaking in both academic and professional settings, such as conference presentations or job interviews.
 If you are interested in this, send email to Cortney Smith, email@example.com for more details.

 We like to think of our associates as ‘informed outsiders.’
 They’re able to ask probing questions and get students to think about the style of the genre that they’re writing in.